Browse this page to learn about definitions of technical, SaaS and IAM matters.

 In computer science, access refers to the permission a user has to get to, and sometimes manage, information stored in a memory or information system.

-A user account (or profile) refers to a set of information linked, most often, to a natural person and used to access various computer systems or tools.
+A user account refers to a set of information linked to a user to access various computer systems or tools.

 Administrator is the highest user role in the hierarchy of privileges.
 They grant all the rights to create, delete, and edit tool settings or users.